MattBroe/JavaChess/README.md

     3) When the "Import Projects" window opens, click the “Browse” button next to the “Select root directory” field and

-    find the (inner) JavaChess folder’s address (or type the JavaChess folder’s file address).
+    find the JavaChess folder’s address (or type the JavaChess folder’s file address).

     4) Select the dialogue box "Copy projects into workspace" and click "Finish"